KKaterynka/Webmap_2/README.md

 ![](data/map_generation.jpg)

-You can zoom in to see exactly were movie was filmed.
+You can zoom in to see exactly where movie was filmed.

 Also, you are encouraged to click on the marker(*Click For More Info*).